-they've created literacy tip sheets for parents in nine additional languages: Arabic, Chinese, Haitian Creole, Hmong, Korean, Navajo, Russian, Tagalog, and information in other languages.
-So far,
+information in other languages.
+So far, they've created literacy tip sheets for parents in nine additional languages: Arabic, Chinese, Haitian Creole, Hmong, Korean, Navajo, Russian, Tagalog, and

 Vietnamese.
 The educators' portion of the site offers everything from basic information on the ELL population to practical teaching and assessment suggestions to summaries of recent research.
 While much of the information is on early reading, teachers of other subjects and of older students will also find a great deal they can use in the classroom.
 Be sure to check out the Webcasts.
-These 45-minute programs combine videos of nationally recognized experts with PowerPoint presentations, recommended reading, and successor in language professory and scademic successors of year (LLs) receip will identify the Phane language professoras de Educational background de English professoras sections bear despite professoras and professoras tudent home language survey ate and safest manifales require \$1.56 to complete a stoguage survey in English or their primary language as as two in exhall.
-This servey is usually given in the fixed of dren in the bilingual programs studied ... also developed literacy skills in their native language.
+These 45-minute programs combine videos of nationally recognized experts with PowerPoint presentations, recommended reading, and dren in the bilingual programs studied ... also developed literacy skills in their native language.
 Thus, they achieved the advantage of being bilingual and biliterate."
-Knowing two languages confers numerous obvious advantages-cultural, intellectual, cognitive, 22 vocational, and economic (some studies have found increased earnings for bilingual individuals23).
+Knowing two languages confers numerous obvious advantages-cultural, intellectual, cognitive, vocational, and economic (some studies have found increased earnings for bilingual individuals).